The Word for World Is Forest by Ursula K. Le Guin (1972)

 (p.87)

 The bureaucratic language is almost physically painful, an abrupt re-entry into the conceptual world of administration, hierarchy, and control.
-In evoking the tranquil life of the Athsheans, Le Guin had not wandered off into a fairy-world; she set up the contrast very deliberately.
+In evoking the tranquil life of the Athsheans in the pages leading up to this exchange, Le Guin had not wandered off into a fairy-world—she was very deliberately setting up a stark contrast.

-And the deeper point is that language itself is part of the apparatus of domination.
-Dongh’s language is positivist, striving for specifications and definitive plans.
-Reality must be rendered in administrative terms before it can be understood.
-Le Guin’s linguistic magic here is not only stylistic but also epistemological, emphasizing the contrast between two ways of experiencing and knowing the world.
+Le Guin’s deeper point is that language itself is part of the apparatus of domination, as much as the logging machines, fire jelly, and hoppers.
+Dongh’s language is positivist, striving for specifications and definitive plans; reality must be rendered in administrative terms before it can be understood.
+Le Guin is using a stylistic juxtaposition to make an epistemological point, emphasizing the contrast between two ways of experiencing and knowing the world.

 3. Dream-time

-But this is more than an anthropological enrichment designed to bring life and intelligence to the “creechies,” and get us on their side; it’s also a structural element of the plot.
+But this is more than an anthropological enrichment designed to bring life and intelligence to the “creechies,” and to get us on their side; it’s also a structural element of the plot.
 Their dreams reveal to them what is happening and what they have to do.
-It turns out that the conceptual world of the Athsheans, in which the boundary between the real and the unreal doesn’t line up with that of the Terrans, is not just empty mysticism: Le Guin gives her speculative premise real narrative substance.

-With works that so deftly weave plot and anthropology, fantasy and real science, it surprises me that Le Guin is sometimes regarded as soft SF.
+With works that so deftly weave plot and anthropology, fantasy and real social science, it surprises me that Le Guin is sometimes regarded as “soft SF”.

-Some commentators on SF literature use the term “hard SF” to designate fiction with lots of physics, mathematics, and computer science—maybe the space opera of Vernor Vinge is a good example.
-For a long time I’ve denounced this as a wayward usage, one that diverges from the term’s traditional meaning.
+The label “hard SF” has been around for decades, but recently I’ve noticed some commentators on SF literature using the term to designate fiction with lots of physics, mathematics, and computer science—maybe the space opera of Vernor Vinge is a good example.
+This was never how I understood the term, so I’ve been denouncing it as a wayward usage, one that diverges from the term’s traditional meaning.

-Although anthropology and sociology are sometimes regarded as soft sciences, in contrast with the hard sciences of physics, chemistry, and biology, it’s debatable whether soft and hard in science fiction traditionally align with that distinction.
-Hardness in science fiction doesn’t mean “physics, not sociology.”
-Rather, it means disciplined speculation grounded in a systematic understanding of reality.
-We assign the label of “hard SF” to a story when its imagined developments and discoveries are grounded in science, whether the science is anthropology or fundamental physics.
+What I mean is this.
+Although anthropology and sociology are sometimes regarded as “soft” sciences, in contrast with the “hard” sciences of physics, chemistry, and biology—even so, soft and hard in science fiction do not necessarily align with that distinction.
+Hardness in science fiction doesn’t mean “physics, not sociology,” so much as “scientific, not magical,” and the more expressly scientific it is, the “harder” it is.
+We assign “hard SF” to a story when its imagined developments and discoveries are explicitly grounded in science, whether the science is anthropology or fundamental physics.

 There is evidence for this in the history of the genre.
 I don’t think it’s controversial to say that one of the exemplars of classic hard SF is Isaac Asimov, and his most famous creation is the Foundation series, which centres around a fictitious science called psychohistory.
 All the science in these books is social science.